rehierl/node-tree-outliner/2-0-core-design/2-0-sectioning-nodes.md

 The first node of a section is unique to that section.
 That is, two non-empty sections always have different first nodes.

-That is, because no node event can open more than one section.
+That is because no node event can open more than one section.

 <!-- ======================================================================= -->
 ## why a strict type-2 definition?